galbiston/geosparql-jena/README.md

 Therefore, set-up delays should be minimal.

 Benchmarking of the implementation against Strabon and Parliament has found it to be comparable or quicker.
-The benchmarking used the Geographica query and dataset (http://geographica.di.uoa.gr/).
+The benchmarking used was the Geographica query and dataset (http://geographica.di.uoa.gr/).
 Publication of the benchmarking results are forthcoming.

 ##Additional Features